http-samc/cut-it/CODEOFCONDUCT.md

 ```
 The software you are currently using was developed
 by Samarth Chitgopekar under the name Cut-It, and
-comanaged by Adithya Vaidyanathan.
+co-managed by Adithya Vaidyanathan.
 Please refer to
 the following URI's for information:

 1. Samarth Chitgopekar's GitHub